Herbert Janssen: Biography

 The son of a wealthy coal merchant of Swedish origin, he claimed to be related to the painter Victor Emil Janssen and the writer Werner Hasenclever.
-After serving as an officer in the German army between 1914-1918, Janssen initially took up studying law in Berlin.
+After serving as an officer in the German army between 1914 and 1918, Janssen initially took up studying law in Berlin.
 He then took vocal instruction from Oscar Daniel and made his debut at the Berlin State Opera on 5 May 1922 in Schreker's Schatzgräber, and became a member of the regular opera company there.
 Initially focusing on Italian roles in Berlin, he began expanding into Wagnerian roles during the 1923–1924 season in Berlin, singing Wolfram in Richard Wagner's Tannhäuser.
 In 1925 he made a career breakthrough, again singing Wolfram, this time at the Waldoper in Zoppot (now Sopot, Poland).
 Between 1925 and 1937, Janssen centered his career on Berlin, Zoppot, the Bayreuth Festival, and the annual grand opera season at the Royal Opera House in Covent Garden, London, adding to these regular appearances a number of guest performances at the Vienna State Opera, the Opera Garnier in Paris (1931–1934), La Monnaie in Brussels (1934, 1935), and Dresden, Munich, The Hague (1929), and Barcelona (1928, 1929).

 Janssen reportedly disliked the Nazi regime that took power in Germany in 1933.
 In 1937 he fell foul of the regime, and was warned he should leave the country immediately.
 Initially travelling with his wife Erna to Britain, where he was found temporary accommodation by Walter Legge and Legge's sister, the Janssens then settled temporarily in Vienna where Janssen sang with the State Opera in the 1937 and 1938 seasons.
 Despite successes - "the audience idolises me and the newspapers are full of the highest praise" - Janssen recognised he had no long-term future in Austria, and began reaching out to connections in the United States.
 Narrowly escaping Austria in March 1938 ahead of the Anschluss, he temporarily settled in France, from where he visited South America to give some performances in Buenos Aires, before eventually emigrating to the United States.